 - Use Strategic Review Tools to provide insight on the category, assessing the market dynamics and supplier/buyer behaviors

 - Identify and understand the gaps and subsequent opportunities based on current state behavior and future state possibilities

 - Generate, evaluate and select the preferred sourcing options - distinguishing between strategic and tactical/quick wins

 - Develop the project sourcing strategy and communicate to obtain stakeholder approval

 Once the project team has performed the necessary “On Your Mark” and “Get Set” activities, it is then time to “Go!” and execute against the sourcing strategy.
 When looking at the key preparation activities such as developing a Charter, Project Plan, Business Requirements and Sourcing Strategy, it is incomprehensible to think that the team will get off to a great start, run an effective project and get to the finish line (a great sourcing outcome) without following the proper order.
 Just as it is incomprehensible to think that a sprinter can run his/her best race if not properly prepared before they hear “Go!”

-The order matters!
-The discipline to follow the order matters - the successful outcomes of your projects depends on it!
+The order matters with strategic sourcing best practices!
+The discipline to follow the order matters - the successful outcomes of your sustainable procurement projects depends on it!
 As with Olympic Champion, Usain Bolt, and other world-class runners, the finish line awaits you!